JCSDA/jedi-docs/docs/jedi-components/ioda/introduction.rst

 Data stored in observation data "tanks" at different centers are extracted, loaded into memory and presented through an interface to the JEDI OOPS and UFO subsystems.
 The DA run produces various results such as H(x), O-A, and O-B, which are (selectively) written out into files that can be used for plotting and other diagnostic purposes.

-The goal for IODA is to be able to handle an immense amount of data from the tanks (, left side) without overwhelming the DA run.
+The goal for IODA is to be able to handle an immense amount of data from the tanks (:numref:`ioda-hlev-dflow`, left side) without overwhelming the DA run.
 In addition, IODA needs to present observation data in different manners (e.g., spatially localized clusters of observations) for consumption by UFO and OOPS as well as write DA results in a format amenable to the user's diagnostics tools.

 Representation of Model and Observation Data